Do you ever wonder if you could eat raw beef given the situation you might need to?

 The middle of the meat reaches an internal temperature that makes it safe to eat even though it is slightly undercooked.

-When eating beef in the slightly undercooked category, such as rare or medium-rare, always keep in mind that although there is a level of safety, there is still a chance of foodborne illness.
+When eating raw beef in the slightly undercooked category, such as rare or medium-rare, always keep in mind that although there is a level of safety, there is still a chance of foodborne illness.

 Read More: What Is Red Liquid in a Steak?